Oct 12, 2021

 As COO Matt Luscombe told Marketing Week, the campaign was a major success.

 "By using advanced targeting capabilities through programmatic, we are able to find a broader range of people looking for accommodation and target them with our book-direct message.
 Buying lots of banners online just didn’t have any effect except for surge marketing, which has been tremendously effective."

 Luscombe says that IHG’s plan was a shot in the arm for hotel brands.

 “The hotel industry has now woken up,” said Luscombe, who claimed other hotel brands including Hilton and Marriott are now following his company’s lead.

-To prepare for the launch of its new customizable vehicle, world-renowned automotive brand Audi set itself the aim of further personalizing its marketing efforts and crafting campaign that truly lived up to its iconic slogan, ‘Vorsprung durch Technik’ (‘Advancement through Technology’).
+To prepare for the launch of its customizable vehicle, world-renowned automotive brand Audi set itself the aim of further personalizing its marketing efforts and crafting a campaign that lived up to its iconic slogan, ‘Vorsprung durch Technik’ (‘Advancement through Technology’).

 Working in close collaboration with Google using display and Video 360, Audi took a data-driven approach that combined all customer data rather than relying on siloed information.
-That way, by using programmatic techniques to optimize its most valuable consumer touchpoints.
+That way, by using programmatic techniques the marketing team could optimize its most valuable consumer touchpoints.

-In addition to capturing behavioral data for improved marketing segmentation, the automotive brand offered its users the chance to customize their potential car online from over 6,000 possible combinations, before using these individual designs to create personalized dynamic ads that boasted double the efficiency of standard ads.
+In addition to capturing behavioral data for improved marketing segmentation, the brand offered users the chance to customize their dream car online from a choice of 6,000 possible combinations.
+These individual designs were then used to create personalized dynamic ads that resulted in double the efficiency of standard ads.
 While buying programmatic ads resulted in a conversion rate four times higher than ads bought through traditional methods.